 (Also read: What Happens To Your When You Stop Eating Junk Food?)

-Junk food is not only bad for your waistline but also for your lungs
+Junk food is not only bad for your waistline but also for your lungs4.
+Preservatives

-Preservatives are designed to increase the shelf-life of the foods
+Preservatives are designed to increase the shelf-life of the foods5.
+Shrimp

 Shrimps also contain sulfites that inhibit the growth of black spots on them, especially do not eat the frozen shrimps that are a sure-shot way to trigger attack.